 Overlapping slightly with initiation is the planning phase, where all parties are fairly sure they are moving forward but they still have to get clarity on the project.
 This is an important moment for the project manager since it is their chance to avoid misunderstandings down the road.

-It's also a valuable time to create an organized system in a project management tool like Accelo, where everyone understands who will do what on what timeline, and can access the correct information and documentation when approvals are needed.
+It's also a valuable time to create an organized system in a project management platform like Accelo, where everyone understands who will do what and on what timeline, and can access the correct information and documentation when approvals are needed.